Astro

 Installation

-Section titled “Basic example”Hello World
+Section titled “Basic example”Font registration

 Section titled “Font registration”When using the same font across multiple components on a page, you can register the bundle once and reference it by name.
 This avoids duplicating the font data in the HTML output.